Trans-Gambia Highway

 The Trans-Gambia Highway is a major highway in The Gambia, running across the centre of the nation in a north–south direction.

 Within the Gambia, the highway consists of two main stretches, the North Bank Road and South Bank Road, each corresponding to the parts of the country on either side of the Gambia River.
-The two roads ultimately connect via the Senegambia bridge at the village of Fatoto, at the far eastern end of the country.
-Prior to the building of the bridge, the crossing was served by a ferry.
+The two roads are connected via the Senegambia bridge between Farafenni and Soma, as well as bridges at Basse Santa Su and Fatoto, at the far eastern end of the country.
+Prior to the building of these bridge, the crossings were served by a ferry.
+Aside from a short four-lane section in Kombo, both the North Bank and South Bank roads are paved two lane highways.

 The road is also economically important for Senegal, in which it is designated as the N4 road.

 Geography

 The Gambia is an elongated state forming a country that is almost surrounded by Senegal (but not an enclave, as it also borders the Atlantic Ocean).
 The Gambia almost separates the Casamance region from the remainder of Senegal, with the only land borders being through dense, uninhabited forest.